mullvad/mullvadvpn-app/docs/relay-selector.md

 relatively to other relays, the higher the likelihood that a given relay will be picked.
 Once a relay is picked, then a random endpoint that matches the constraints from the relay is picked.

+## Selecting a DAITA-compatible relay

+Since not all Wireguard relays deploy DAITA, there are lots of tunnel endpoint constraints that are fundamentally incompatible with DAITA.
+As such, if DAITA is enabled the relay selector may select an alternative entry relay and implicitly use multihop in order to achieve a seamless user experience.
+The user's tunnel endpoint constraint is respected for the exit relay.

+The user may opt out of this behaviour by toggling the "Direct only" option in the DAITA settings.

 ## Bridge endpoint constraints

 The explicit constraints are: